Disability-Inclusivity Resources

 7. Brainstorm ways you can show that accommodation(s) that will work for you are reasonable (typically based on time and finances).

-Why: Many organizations attempt to create access barriers by arguing that an accommodation is financially, temporally, or spatially unreasonable, because the ADA provisions that organizations must provide reasonable accommodations, and allow organizations exemptions from providing "unreasonable" organizations.
+Why: Many organizations attempt to create access barriers by arguing that an accommodation is financially, temporally, or spatially unreasonable, because the ADA provisions that organizations must provide reasonable accommodations, and allow organizations exemptions from providing "unreasonable" accommodations.
 To provide an absurd example, if you requested a private jet fly you to and from work since your transportation was not accessible, an organization might argue that it was financially unreasonable to expect them to pay for a private jet every day.
 However, analyses have found that most accommodations represent no cost or a low one-time cost.
 Further, organizations often fail to include long-term savings or the contributions of your enhanced productivity in their calculations.
 If you can attempt to build documentation that your accommodation is a reasonable investment prior to meeting with management, you may stand a better chance of having it granted.
 If the accommodation can be made without cost, emphasize that.
 If there is a financial cost to the accommodation, in your statements you can include things like the time the accommodation might save you, how much more productive you could be, if any other individuals might benefit (e.g., if it would save your colleagues time if you could complete a task without additional help, if it would help someone with a similar disability later, like by converting a bathroom stall to be accessible).

 A good strategy is to note, "I know that [X function] is an essential function of my job.
 [Y accommodation] would allow me to accomplish this function (more efficiently) by [describe how the accommodation will facilitate this task]."
 If the accommodation may benefit others in the workplace, be sure to highlight that too.